mattmezza/mannaggia/README.md

 mannaggia.sh
 =========

+- `brew tap mattmezza/mannaggia`
+- `brew install mannaggia`
+- `mannaggia --audio`

+`--audio` uses macOS `say` command to let the computer talk for you, `--spm` a.k.a. saints per minute sets how much you are angry, `--wall` sends the mannaggiament output to every console you have open.

 Automatic saint invocation for depressed Developers,

 it's developed in italian, it can be easily adapted in other languages.